FIELD JOURNAL.

 Nutanix vs VMware vs Hyper‑V: How to Build a Fair Comparison as a Solutions Engineer

+The Nutanix vs VMware vs Hyper-V decision in 2026 looks nothing like it did three years ago.
 The virtualization market has experienced a seismic shift.
 For fifteen years, the answer to “Which hypervisor should we use?” was almost automatically “VMware vSphere.”
-It was the default, the gold standard, the safe bet. >_ Architect’s Brief Architecture overview before you dive in ▼ Generating brief… Then came Broadcom.
-Today, Solutions Engineers and architects are…
+It was the default, the gold standard, the safe bet. >_ Architect’s Brief Architecture…

 Sizing On-Prem AI: An Architect’s Look at Nutanix’s New GPT-in-a-Box Workflow